zonxorg/zonxdocs/README.md

 ## Preview your site locally

-Now that you've created some sample content you can preview your new Lotus Docs site using the `huge server` command:
+Now that you've created some sample content you can preview your new Zonx Docs site using the `huge server` command:

 ```shell
 hugo server -D